-We have never had greater need for information management as we do now.
+There has never been a greater need for information management as now.
 While the principle is not new, two major changes have emerged to remind companies that digital transformation is indeed moving fast: moving information systems to the cloud on one side and the protection of personal data on the other side.

 Small reminder : what is information management, concretely ?